-If a host is not updated within 35 days, it will be removed from the system.
+If a host name is not updated within 35 days, it will be removed from the system.

-Step 8: the camera configuration is completed.
+Step 8: the camera's configuration is completed.

-Let's consider an example of setting up DDNS on a router by configuring Planet XRT-401D.
-Routers of other manufacturers are configured identically; please refer to the router's manual for more information on how to configure DDNS.
+Let us consider an example of router's DDNS adjustment by configuring Planet XRT-412.
+Routers of other manufacturers are configured in a similar way; please refer to the router's user manual for more information on how to configure DDNS.
 The router is configured to work with DynDNS as follows:

-Make sure your router supports DDNS, is connected to the Internet and configured properly.
+Make sure your router supports DDNS.
+Besides it should be connected to the Internet and configured properly.

 Step 1: enter the IP address of your router in the browser address field.
 In the appeared window, enter your username and your password.
 After successful authorization, the router settings page appears.
-Click the [General Setup] (Pic.
+Click the [General Setup] button (Pic.
 6.25).

 Step 2: click the [DDNS] in the opened menu.
-Click the [Enable] to enable the DDNS option.
+Choose the [Enable] to enable the DDNS option.

-Step 3: according to the registration details that were specified at DynDNS server, select "www.dyndns.org" in the [Provider] field.
-Enter "camera184.dyndns.org" in the [Domain Name], enter "camera184" in the [Account / E-Mail] and "123456" in the [Password / Key] field (Pic.
+Step 3: according to the registration details that were specified at DynDNS server (see paragraphs 6.4.2, 6.4.3), select "www.dyndns.org" in the [Provider] field.
+Enter "camera184.dyndns.org" in the [Domain Name], enter "camera184" in the [Account / E-Mail] field and "123456" in the [Password / Key] field (Pic.
 6.26).